PaddlePaddle/Paddle/doc/_sources/ui/data_provider/pydataprovider2.txt

 .. literalinclude:: ../../../doc_cn/ui/data_provider/sentimental_provider.py

-This data provider for sequential model is a little bit complex than that for MINST dataset.
+This data provider for sequential model is a little more complex than that for MINST dataset.
 A new initialization method is introduced here.
 The method :code:`on_init` is configured to DataProvider by :code:`@provider`'s